Anti-consumerism: Modern Development

+Advertising

 Anti-consumerists believe advertising plays a huge role in human life by informing values and assumptions of the cultural system, deeming what is acceptable, and determining social standards.
 They declare that ads create a hyper-real world where commodities appear as the key to securing happiness.
 Anti-consumerists cite studies that find that individuals believe their quality of life improves in relation to social values that lie outside the capability of the marketplace.
 Therefore, advertising attempts to equate the social with the material by utilizing images and slogans to link commodities with the real sources of human happiness, such as meaningful relationships.
 Ads are then a detriment to society because they tell consumers that accumulating more and more possessions will bring them closer to self-actualization, or the concept of a complete and secure being.
 "The underlying message is that owning these products will enhance our image and ensure our popularity with others."
 And while advertising promises that a product will make the consumer happy, advertising simultaneously depends upon the consumer never being truly happy, as then the consumer would no longer feel the need to consume needless products.

 Anti-consumerists claim that in a consumerist society, advertisement images disempower and objectify the consumer.
 By stressing individual power, choice and desire, advertising falsely implies the control lies with the consumer.
 Because anti-consumerists believe commodities supply only short-term gratification, they detract from a sustainably happy society.
 Further, advertisers have resorted to new techniques of capturing attention, such as the increased speed of ads and product placements.
 In this way, commercials infiltrate the consumerist society and become an inextricable part of the culture.
+In a review of research on materialistic values and goals, Tim Kasser (2016) argues that the pursuit of material possessions can lead to short-term gratification at the expense of long-term well-being.
 Anti-consumerists condemn advertising because it constructs a simulated world that offers fantastical escapism to consumers, rather than reflecting actual reality.
 They further argue that ads depict the interests and lifestyles of the elite as natural; cultivating a deep sense of inadequacy among viewers.
 They denounce the use of beautiful models because they glamorize the commodity beyond the reach of the average individual.